Armscor AK22: Design

 In order to save costs, the AK22's design is based on the Model 20, a previous .22 LR design by Armscor.
 The AK22 uses a clamshell which holds the receiver and trigger housing together.
 The clamshell design increases the weight of the weapon, and requires the usage of a screwdriver in order to be field stripped.
 The stock, forend and foregrip are all made out of mahogany, which further increased its weight, and made the rifle disproportional, with some gunsmiths choosing to cut them down.

 It has a 4–6 lb trigger pull.

+Variants

 The AK22F, a variant with a folding stock modeled after the one on the FAL PARA, was also produced to compete with Kalashnikov clones from other countries such as Italy, France, and Germany.
 It was discontinued in 1995.

-Magazines for the AK22 are compatible with other Armscor designs, such as the Armscor M16 22 and Galil-22.
+Magazines for the AK22 are compatible with other Armscor designs, such as the Armscor M16 22 and IMI Galil-22.
 10-, 15-, and 30-round magazines were made, with the 15-round magazine being discontinued some time before 2015.